-Mind reading and psychic ability, when they have come from a genuine spiritual interest, are for the purpose of good.
-They are not intrusive, destructive or condemnatory.
-Their intention is to help, heal, and clarify.
-They tend to grow naturally for the spiritual student, along with an insightful understanding of human nature.
-They are demonstrated in a variety of ways from the simple to the substantial such as:
+Mind reading and psychic ability which have come from a genuine spiritual interest are for the purpose of good.
+They are not used in an intrusive, destructive, or condemnatory way.
+The intention is to help and heal.
+Extra sensory abilities tend to grow naturally for the spiritual student, along with an insightful understanding of human nature.
+They can occur in a variety of ways from the simple to the substantial such as:

 - Knowing what someone is going to say or do.